aelesia/dashboard-amos/README.md

 - "compile": "tsc --noEmit && yarn lint"
   - Run to ensure that the code has no major problems

 # tsconfig

 Default settings were used

+## Absolute Imports

+- Import files using absolute imports such as `src/utils/Sample` instead of `../../src/utils/Sample`
+- This makes it easier to move files around

 # eslint